 Onboarding your freelancer can be a bit daunting, especially when legal documents are involved.
 Liquid users can use our pre-existing templates for freelance contractor agreements and NDAs or integrate your own custom agreements.
 Liquid makes it easy to quickly hire and onboard freelancers while protecting your confidential information.

 Ready to get started with streamlining your onboarding process with built-in templates for NDAs?
-Request access to Liquid beta!
+Try Liquid today!

 Note, we are not providing legal, tax or payroll advice.
 Please consult your legal, tax and payroll professionals.
 These are simply to serve as guidelines based on our own experiences.